OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 ### Emulation

-The first implementations of virtualization on the PC architecture were through the use of emulators.
+The first implementations of virtualization on the PC architecture were through the use of **emulators**.
 An Emulator runs completely in software.
 It is useful for running virtual machines on different architectures, such as running a pretend ARM guest machine on an X86 host.
 Performance is relatively slow.

 ### Hypervisors

-The host system acts as the hypervisor that initiates, terminates, and manages guests.
-It also called Virtual Machine Monitor (VMM).
+The host system acts as the **hypervisor** that initiates, terminates, and manages guests.
+It also called **Virtual Machine Monitor** (VMM).
 Two basic methods of virtualization:

-- hardware virtualization - The guest system runs without being aware it is running as a virtualized guest, and does not require modifications to be run in this fashion. ​It is also known as Full Virtualization.
+- **hardware virtualization** - The guest system runs without being aware it is running as a virtualized guest, and does not require modifications to be run in this fashion. ​It is also known as Full Virtualization.
-- para-virtualization - The guest system is aware it is running in a virtualized environment, and has been modified specifically to work with it.
+- **para-virtualization** - The guest system is aware it is running in a virtualized environment, and has been modified specifically to work with it.

-You can check directly if your CPU supports hardware virtualization extensions by looking at /proc/cpuinfo; if you have an IVT-capable chip, you will see vmx in the flags field; and, if you have an AMD-V capable chip, you will see svm in the same field.
+You can check directly if your CPU supports hardware virtualization extensions by looking at `/proc/cpuinfo`; if you have an IVT-capable chip, you will see vmx in the flags field; and, if you have an AMD-V capable chip, you will see svm in the same field.
 You may also have to ensure the virtualization capability is turned on in your CMOS.

 The hypervisor can be:

 - External to the host operating system kernel: VMware
 - Internal to the host operating system kernel: KVM

-Going past Emulation, the merging of the hypervisor program into a specially-designed lightweight kernel was the next step in the Virtualization deployment. i.e. the KVM project added hypervisor capabilities into the Linux kernel.
+Going past Emulation, the merging of the hypervisor program into a specially-designed lightweight kernel was the next step in the Virtualization deployment. i.e. the **KVM project** added hypervisor capabilities into the Linux kernel.
 Specific CPU chip functions and facilities were required and deployed for this type of virtualization.​

 ### libvirt